tinkerbell/tinkerbell-docs/README.md

 # Tinkerbell Docs

 This is the source repo for the Tinkerbell docs.
-They are build using static-site generator `mkdocs` and using the `mkdocs-material` theme, then served by netlify to docs.tinkerbell.com.
+They are build using static-site generator [`mkdocs`](https://www.mkdocs.org/) and using the `[mkdocs-material`](https://squidfunk.github.io/mkdocs-material/) theme, then served by netlify to [docs.tinkerbell.org](https://docs.tinkerbell.org/).

 ## mkdocs